majguo/java-on-azure-samples/agic-aks/agic-helm-identity.md

 Once the *ADDRESS* represents to an actual public IP address, use `CTRL-C` to stop the `kubectl` watch process.

 Open a web browser to the external IP address of your Ingress (`20.62.178.13` for the above example) to see the application home page.
 You should see the pod name of your application replicas displayed at the top-left of the page.
-The another way to visit the application is to copy the value of environment `APPGW_URL` defined at the previous section, and paste it to the browser.

 ## Clean up the resources